Ask questions. Think critically. Express creatively.

 Careers

-Alumni use their unique, multidisciplinary skills and expertise to find success and drive change in a wide variety of fields such as law, medicine, education and new media.
-Amazon, Microsoft, Vimeo and Nike are among the many employers who value CHID students’ ability to understand complex systems, communicate clearly and break down difficult problems through research and analysis.
-Comparative History of Ideas students often pursue graduate studies in the humanities, social sciences and other fields.
+Alumni use their unique, multidisciplinary skills and expertise to find success and drive change in a wide variety of fields such as law, medicine, environmental education and new media.
+Companies like Amazon and Microsoft, and non-profit organizations like Sesame Street and the Seattle Art Museum, are among the many employers who value CHID students’ ability to understand complex systems, communicate clearly and break down difficult problems through research and analysis.
+Comparative History of Ideas students may pursue graduate studies in the humanities, social sciences and other fields.

 Career Paths